Foundry376/Mailspring/README.md

 [![AppVeyor Status](https://ci.appveyor.com/api/projects/status/iuuuy6d65u3x6bj6?svg=true)](https://ci.appveyor.com/project/Foundry376/Mailspring)
 [![Mailspring Slack](https://join-mailspring-slack.herokuapp.com/badge.svg)](https://join-mailspring-slack.herokuapp.com/)

-**Leaving Nylas Mail?
-Mailspring is a new version by one of the original authors.
-It's faster, leaner, and shipping today!** Mailspring replaces the JavaScript mailsync code in Nylas Mail with a new C++ sync engine based on [Mailcore2](https://github.com/MailCore/mailcore2).
+**Mailspring is a new version of Nylas Mail maintained by one of the original authors.
+It's faster, leaner, and shipping today!** It replaces the JavaScript sync code in Nylas Mail with a new C++ sync engine based on [Mailcore2](https://github.com/MailCore/mailcore2).
 It uses roughly half the RAM and CPU of Nylas Mail and idles with almost zero "CPU Wakes", which translates to great battery life.
-A major overhaul of the package manager and dependency tree mean it launches faster too.
-You might not even notice it's an Electron app!
+It also has an entirely revamped composer and other great new features.

-Mailspring is built on the modern web with [Electron](https://github.com/atom/electron), [React](https://facebook.github.io/react/), and [Flux](https://facebook.github.io/flux/).
-It is designed to be extensible, so it's easy to create new experiences and workflows around email.
-Want to learn more?
-Check out [CONTRIBUTING.md](https://github.com/Foundry376/Mailspring/blob/master/CONTRIBUTING.md).
+Mailspring's UI is open source (GPLv3) and written in JavaScript with [Electron](https://github.com/atom/electron) and [React](https://facebook.github.io/react/) - it's built on a plugin architecture and was designed to be easy to extend.
+Check out [CONTRIBUTING.md](https://github.com/Foundry376/Mailspring/blob/master/CONTRIBUTING.md) to get started!

+Mailspring's sync engine is spawned by the Electron application and runs locally on your computer.
+It will be open-sourced in the future but is [currently closed source.](https://github.com/Foundry376/Mailspring/blob/master/ROADMAP.md#why-is-mailsync-closed-source) When you set up your development environment, Mailspring uses the latest version of the sync process we've shipped for your platform so you don't need to pull sources or install it's compile-time dependencies.

 ![Mailspring Screenshot](https://github.com/Foundry376/Mailspring/raw/master/screenshots/hero_graphic_mac%402x.png)